kemichai/rfmpy/README.md

 Note
 ------------
-Codes are currently at development and are subject to change at any time.
-Codes are designed to reproduce our results.
+Codes are currently at development and are subject to change at any time...
+Also please note that the codes are designed to reproduce our results.
-For different applications the codes will, most likely, need to be modified.
+For different applications the codes will need to be modified.

 See also other receiver function projects:
 ------------